Holistic Cattle Grazing: Allan Savory’s Big Idea

 People blame the two-decade drought (it is a desert, after all) for the Colorado River's woes, which is partially true.
 But really, a large part of the blame goes straight back to our misappropriation of its water resources to maintain environmentally wasteful enterprises.

 Now zoom out, and these countervailing trends are even more overwhelming: Brazil and the United States exemplify the industrial meat model, whereby tens of millions of hectares are dedicated to growing grains that feed our livestock that end up feeding us.
 Globally, 80% of soybeans go to feed livestock.
-The United States, the largest producer of corn, dedicates 48% of corn crops for livestock feed.
+The United States, the largest producer of corn, dedicates 48% of corn crops to livestock feed.
 That translates into tens of millions of hectares of grasslands converted into croplands which are terrible at storing carbon.

 Around 6 million hectares of forest are lost every year, mostly to clear space for even more animal agriculture.
 The biggest driver (80%) of deforestation in the Amazon is the creation of new grazing lands for cattle.
 The remaining 20% goes to plant new soybean fields, grown mainly to feed livestock.